Vexa-ai/vexa-lite-deploy/README.md

 # Vexa Lite - One-Click Deployment

 Deploy Vexa Lite to your preferred platform in minutes.
-This repository contains deployment configurations for multiple services.
+This repository contains deployment configurations for various cloud services.

-## 🚀 Quick Deploy Options
+## 🚀 Quick Deploy - Fly.io

-### Option 1: Fly.io (Recommended)

 **Deploy in 2 commands:**